DataVolumeXYZ/DataVolumeXYZ/_posts/9999-01-01-DataDojo-PowerBI-CommunityOfPractice-02.md

 # Our Second Workshop

 We held our second Data Dojo workshop about a month later, this time with twenty members in attendance!
-Here's an outline of what we covered (slide deck [here]()):
+Here's an outline of what we covered<!-- (slide deck [here]())-->:
 - **The Five Types of Data Analytics:**
   1. Descriptive — *"What happened, where, and when?"*
   2. Diagnostic — *"Why did it happen?"*